NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ## How to record a vaccination

-When you record your first vaccination of the day or the session, we ask for:
+When you record your first vaccination of the day or session, we ask for:

 * Date of vaccination
 * Site or team (only asked if your organisation has several sites)